plooliveira/ctrl/README.md

 ## Overview

 This package provides a simple and lightweight implementation of MVC pattern with for Flutter applications.
 It is designed to be easy to use and to help you write clean, testable, and maintainable code.

-The core of the package is the `LiveData` class, which is an observable data holder that can be observed by UI components.
-When the data changes, the UI is automatically updated.
+The core component of the package is the Observable, a reactive data holder that notifies UI components whenever its value changes, triggering automatic UI updates.

-The package also provides a `ViewModel` class, which is a base class for your view models.
-The `ViewModel` class manages the lifecycle of `LiveData` objects and provides a way to handle long-running actions.
+The package also provides a `Controller` class, which is a base class for your controllers.
+The `Controller` class manages the lifecycle of `Observable` objects using the flutter widget lifecycle.F

 ## Installation

-To use this package, add `mvvm_kit` as a dependency running `pub add mvvm_kit` or by adding it to your `pubspec.yaml`.
+To use this package, add `Ctrl` as a dependency by running `pub add ctrl` or by adding it to your `pubspec.yaml`.

 ## Usage